-We hereby consent to the use in the Prospectus, constituting a part of this Registration Statement (Amendment No. 2 to Form S-1), of our report dated February 14, 2013, relating to the consolidated financial statements of NMI Holdings, Inc. (A Development Stage Company), which is contained in that Prospectus.
+We hereby consent to the use in the Prospectus, constituting a part of this Registration Statement on Form S-1/A (Filing #333-189507), of our report dated February 14, 2013, relating to the consolidated financial statements of NMI Holdings, Inc. (A Development Stage Company), which is contained in that Prospectus.